 When you’re onstage, do you feel secure and creative?

 If not, the reasons probably stem from the habits you reinforce in practice.

 1. Select Accessible Repertoire.
-To build up performance skills, choose music that’s simple for you to execute.
+To build up performance skills, choose music that’s simple for you to execute so that you can focus on your inner skills and not be burdened by technical demands.
 If you need help finding music that’s easy and appealing, consult a teacher or mentor.

 2. Feel Ahead.
 During practice, feel ahead rather than slipping into autopilot or muscle memory.
 Such habits of awareness anchor our security because we require conscious control to perform expressively under pressure.

 5. Practice Performing.
 Simulate performing in a variety of ways.
-In your practice room, in front of supportive friends, and, as shown in the above photo, in performance venues, with or without an audience present.
+In your practice room, in front of supportive friends, and, as shown in the above photo, in performance venues without an audience present.
 Always video or audio-record.

 6. Evaluate Objectively.
 Treat problems and errors as neutral information that you’ll use to upgrade your skills.
 As you review a recording, for instance, take notes about things you’d like to improve.

 7. Make & Implement Improvement Plans.
 Use your notes from a practice performance to determine practice plans.
-Practice deliberately, and then simulate performing again in due time.
+Practice deliberately, and then simulate performing again.
 Study The Musician’s Way for guidelines; ideally, work with a teacher too.

 8. Be Positive.
 Performance problems can be vexing, but stay positive, no matter what obstacles you face.
 Performances skills take time to acquire, but they can be acquired by anyone with a passion for sharing music.

 The Musician’s Way has helped musicians across the world become successful performing artists.
 It’s available in low-cost print and e-book editions; a German-language paperback is published by Schott.

 © 2015 Gerald Klickstein